garrandall/popular-music-data/tracks/night-pulse-double-image.md

 I know a perfect place to put the beat
 Right on the bottom of your feet
 The music's pumping through my veins
-Everything’s in motion, feels so strange
+Everything 's in motion, feels so strange

 The night's all colors, Coney island's in my head
-The rhythm is so heavy, it’s waking the dead
+The rhythm is so heavy, it 's waking the dead
 The alls are shaking, my eyes are turning red
 With the night pulse